Folks often save up a fund for vehicles, vacations, and home remodels.

 3. black bean spread

-This is from Real Food…Real Easy! and is much like hummus in preparation.
+This is from Real Food…Real Easy! (link no longer available) and is much like hummus in preparation.
 I used the regular WildSide Blendtec jar, because 4 cups beans is too much for the Twister, and I think the big Blendtec should be able to do stuff like this without the cost of add-on’s!
 Here’s why I’d rather have a food processor:

 - I think the food processor does it more smoothly and with equal or less tamping down with a spatula to make sure all the beans get incorporated.